 We get it - you are independent, competent, and a go-getter.
 But before you grab your hammer and get to work, you need to determine which jobs you can take on yourself and which will require an experienced professional.
-While taking on your own home renovations could save some money, it could also cost you more in the long run, with unforeseen complications that it takes a professional to fix.
+While taking on your home renovations could save some money and be a fun project, it could also cost you more in the long run, with unforeseen complications that take a professional to fix.

 To get started, take a look at a few of the questions you should ask yourself before rushing into a home improvement project.